-- Strategic additions to commercial organization: On March 29, 2021, we announced the addition of two new senior leaders to support the Company's commercial and pipeline operations.
-John Leasure joined the Company as Global Commercial Officer and Peter Kowal joined as Vice President, HIV-U.S. Commercial Operations.
-John and Peter bring to Theratechnologies sales and marketing expertise in HIV, endocrinology and oncology. - Phase 1 trial of TH1902 for the treatment of cancer initiated: In March 2021, the Company initiated a Phase 1 clinical trial evaluating TH1902, its lead investigational peptide-drug conjugate (PDC), for the treatment of sortilin positive (SORT1+) solid tumors.
-The Company received fast track designation from the U.S. Food and Drug Administration (FDA) for TH1902 in February 2021. - Planned Phase 3 trial of tesamorelin for the treatment of NASH: The initiation of a Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH is on track to begin in the third quarter of calendar year 2021.
-Per the FDA's recommendation, the Company has confirmed a date to meet with the agency and discuss the proposed trial design and protocol.
-The Company received a "Study May Proceed" letter for the Phase 3 trial from the FDA in January 2021 and we have retained the services of a global, large-scale CRO with experience in implementing large and late-stage clinical trials to assist with the execution of the trial. - Intellectual property position strengthened in NASH: On March 16, 2021, the U.S. Patent and Trademark Office (USPTO) issued a new U.S. Patent, No. 10,946,073, covering among other things, a method for preventing or delaying the onset of liver fibrosis or reducing liver fibrosis or its progression in a subject suffering from nonalcoholic fatty liver disease (NAFLD) or NASH, wherein said subject has a hepatic fat fraction of at least about 10%, through the administration of an effective amount of tesamorelin.
-This patent is scheduled to expire in 2040 and adds to the Company's strong intellectual property position in NASH.
-Theratechnologies has an exclusive license with Massachusetts General Hospital (MGH) to this patent.
-Combined with previously announced patents, the Company is well-positioned in the development and potential commercialization of tesamorelin for the treatment of NASH and other liver diseases. - Lifecycle management of tesamorelin for the treatment of HIV: The Company has developed a new formulation of tesamorelin known as the "F8 formulation".
+- Phase 1 clinical trial of TH1902 for the treatment of sortilin-expressing cancers progressing: Following fast track designation from the FDA, the Phase 1 clinical trial evaluating TH1902 in sortilin-expressing solid tumors is progressing as planned.
+The Company expects to obtain interim safety and efficacy information from the Phase 1 Part A study in the fourth quarter of calendar year 2021. - Lifecycle management of tesamorelin: The Company has developed a new formulation of tesamorelin known as the "F8 formulation".
 The F8 formulation has a number of significant improvements over our current F4 formulation, which is currently commercialized as EGIRFTA SV® for the treatment of HIV-associated lipodystrophy.
 The F8 formulation is twice as concentrated as the F4 formulation resulting in a smaller volume of administration and is intended to be presented in a multi-dose vial that can be reconstituted once per week.
 A multi-dose pen injector is also being developed for the administration of the F8 formulation.
-The Company plans to file an sBLA for the F8 formulation and multi-dose pen injector in early 2022 for the treatment of HIV-associated lipodystrophy and plans to use the F8 formulation for its planned Phase 3 clinical trial in NASH. - Lifecycle management of ibalizumab for the treatment of HIV: Enrollment is complete in a study evaluating an intravenous (IV) push administration of Trogarzo® for the treatment of human immunodeficiency virus type 1 (HIV-1) infection.
-The study is expected to be completed in the third quarter of 2021.
-The IV study is being conducted and funded by the Company's partner, TaiMed Biologics, Inc. (TaiMed).
-Theratechnologies and TaiMed are also planning to evaluate an intramuscular (IM) method of administration for Trogarzo® and the study will be conducted and funded by Theratechnologies.
+The Company plans to file an sBLA for the F8 formulation and multi-dose pen injector in early 2022 for the treatment of HIV-associated lipodystrophy and plans to use the F8 formulation for its planned Phase 3 clinical trial in NASH. - Lifecycle management of ibalizumab for the treatment of HIV: The TMB-302 study evaluating an intravenous (IV) push administration of Trogarzo® for the treatment of human immunodeficiency virus type 1 (HIV-1) infection is now complete and an sBLA is expected to be filed with the FDA in the fourth quarter of 2021.
+Theratechnologies and TaiMed are also planning to evaluate an intramuscular (IM) method of administration for Trogarzo® within the TMB-302 study and a protocol amendment has been submitted to the FDA.